-The University has imposed health and safety requirements on every student, faculty, and staff member who will be on Grounds this fall in a comprehensive effort to mitigate the risk of virus exposure and transmission.
+In a comprehensive effort to mitigate the risk of virus exposure and transmission throughout the academic year, the University implemented enhanced cleaning protocols based on CDC and industry guidance; adapted services and facilities to abide by state regulations; installed signs and physical barriers to promote physical distancing, along with thousands of hand sanitizer stations across Grounds; and provided PPE (two cloth face coverings) for each employee and student.
+The University also has imposed health and safety requirements on every student, faculty, and staff member who will be on Grounds this fall in a comprehensive effort to mitigate the risk of virus exposure and transmission.
 All members of the University community must comply with policies and procedures designed to keep members of the UVA and broader community safe.
 All those returning to Grounds, including all students and employees, were required to complete a training module that provides key information about what is necessary to mitigate the risk of spreading COVID-19.
 At the conclusion of this training, all students and employees were required to acknowledge the risks presented by the virus and agree to abide by these important safety protocols.
 A summary of these public health measures is provided here:

 - Daily Health Check.
 All students, faculty, and staff planning to be on Grounds or working in a UVA Health facility are required to complete a daily check on symptoms related to COVID-19 through the HOOS Health Check app (available in Apple and Google Play stores)or website.
 HOOS Health Check is designed to make individuals aware of their symptoms, to encourage personal responsibility, and, if the individual exhibits symptoms, to provide resources and next steps.
 For more information, please see FAQs on HOOS Health Check.